 Regular visits to the vet keep your cat healthy, but they could also keep their coat looking great and shedding less.
 That’s because a healthy cat will often manifest their health in their coat.
 Take your cat to the vet regularly.

-There are plenty of ways to get the feline companionship that you want, without the excess hair!
+There are plenty of ways to get the feline companionship you want, without the excess hair!